 Blofeld's "death" aboard the mini-sub was not how the sequence was originally intended to end.
 In the screenplay, Blofeld used the sub to escape and Bond followed, with the two eventually doing battle inside a diamond mine.
 These scenes were never filmed.

-The title "Diamonds are Forever" was apparently inspired by an American magazine advertisement which James Bond creator Ian Fleming saw.
-The tagline for the ad read "A Diamond is Forever", a common catchphrase in both the diamond selling business and saying in the English language.
+The title was apparently inspired by an American magazine advertisement, which Ian Fleming saw.
+The tagline for the ad read "A Diamond is Forever", a common catchphrase in the diamond selling business.
 "Diamonds are Forever" was the fourth James Bond novel.
-It was first published on 26 March 1956 and this film is only loosely based on it.
-Fleming also wrote a 1957 non-Bond book titled "The Diamond Smugglers" which dealt with the same subject of diamond smuggling.
+It was first published on March 26, 1956, and this film is only loosely based on it.
+Fleming also wrote a 1957 non-Bond book titled "The Diamond Smugglers", which dealt with the same subject of diamond smuggling.

 The number of Blofelds that James Bond encountered in the movie totaled four, including the real one.
-There were three duplicates including incomplete ones.
-The first was prepared in the clinic, the second pretended to be Blofeld in the clinic, and the third was seen with the real Blofeld on the top floor of the Whyte House.
-The plastic surgery subplot is actually in keeping with traits given to him by James Bond creator Ian Fleming.
-Ernst Stavro Blofeld was named after Tom Blofeld with whom Ian Fleming went to school at Eton.
-His son is cricket commentator Henry Blofeld.
-Blofeld's date of birth as given in the literature as 28 May 1908, the same date as Fleming.
+There were three duplicates, including incomplete ones.
+The first was prepared in the clinic, the second pretended to be Blofeld in the clinic and the third was seen with the real Blofeld on the top floor of the Whyte House.
+The plastic surgery subplot is actually in keeping with traits given to him by Ian Fleming.

-The first line of the Ian Fleming James Bond short-story read: "With its two fighting claws held forward like a wrestler's arms the big pandinus scorpion emerged with a dry rustle from the finger-sized hole under the rook."
+The first line of the short-story read: "With its two fighting claws held forward like a wrestler's arms, the big pandinus scorpion emerged with a dry rustle from the finger-sized hole under the rook."
 The last lines read: "For Bond, it was just the end of another adventure.
 Another adventure for which a wry phrase of Tiffany Case might be the epitaph.
 He could see the passionate, ironical mouth saying the words: 'It reads better than it lives.'"

-The main villains from the source Ian Fleming novel were called Jack and Seraffimo Spang.
-In a rare occurrence in an EON Productions official series adaptation of an original Fleming novel, their names were not used for the film.
-But pretty much all the supporting villains (Shady Tree, Mr Wint and Mr Kidd) were.
+The main villains from the novel were called Jack and Seraffimo Spang.
+In a rare occurrence in an EON Productions official franchise adaptation of an original Ian Fleming novel, their names were not used for the film.
+However, pretty much all of the supporting villains (Shady Tree, Mr Wint and Mr. Kidd) were.
 Ernst Stavro Blofeld takes the Spang brothers' place in the film.